-All new TIU students are required to complete an online course from 3rd Millennium covering drug and alcohol abuse, sexual assault, consent and bystander intervention.
+All TIU students, faculty and staff are required to complete an online course from Vector Solutions on sexual assault, consent and Title IX referral.
 Residence Life Teams are instructed in the areas of crime, sexual violence (assault, dating violence, domestic violence and stalking) sexual harassment prevention, crime prevention, drug and alcohol abuse and prevention and security procedures at the beginning of, and as needed through the academic year.
 As required by the Clery Act, Trinity International University conducts initial, ongoing and awareness programs for employees and the student body as highlighted below: